wytlines100/UnverifiedV2/README.md

 - GitHub's raw file CDN caches for a few minutes, so a newly pushed version may take up to several minutes to be detected.
 - The Update button opens the raw script URL, so Tampermonkey's install screen still needs a manual confirmation.
 - **Use the client at your own risk.
 The maintainers will not be responsible for any account actions resulting from its use.**
+- The Chat Filter link detection is pattern based and blocks all links, including Discord invites.
+Unusual link formats may occasionally slip through.

 ## Changelog